-If you leave your job and receive pay in lieu of notice, you do not count as being in work for tax credits purposes during the period for which you receive the pay.
+If you leave your job and receive pay in lieu of notice, you do not count as being in work, for tax credits purposes, during the period for which you receive the pay in lieu of notice.
 But if you get another job during that period, you may still qualify for Working Tax Credit on the basis of that new job.